seominseok0429/SelSupSampler/README.md

-# A-Lightweight-Sampler-for-Efficient-Action-Recognition-via-Self-supervised-Learning-in-Surveilla
+# A-Lightweight-Sampler-for-Efficient-Action-Recognition-via-Self-supervised-Learning

- This is the official code from A Lightweight Sampler for Efficient Action Recognition via Self-supervised Learning in Surveilla.
+ This is the official code from A Lightweight Sampler for Efficient Action Recognition via Self-supervised Learning.